Apply at Studyinfo.fi

 When applying for bachelor’s programmes, you usually need to hold such school-leaving certificates that make you eligible to apply for higher education in your home country.
 You'll need your upper secondary school certificates, even if you already have completed some higher education studies.

 For master’s level admissions, you need to have completed a university-level bachelor’s degree, or equivalent.
 For UAS master’s, there is an additional requirement of at least two years of work experience in the field after completing your bachelor's degree.

-The exact requirements may vary from one degree programme to another, so remember to check the details with the university you are interested in.
-For example, if you are an eligible applicant, you may additionally be required to complete an entrance exam, SAT test, or an interview.
+The exact requirements may vary from one degree programme to another.
+For example, if you are an eligible applicant, you may additionally be required to complete an entrance exam, an SAT test, or an interview.

 If English is not your first language, the university may require you to officially demonstrate your English proficiency level.
 IELTS and TOEFL are the most commonly accepted options, but other alternatives may also be available.
 The university you are applying to can advise you on their English proficiency test requirements and any possible exemption rules.

-After the application period and any entrance exams are over, the universities you’ve applied to will process your application and make a final admission decision.
-The admissions decision schedule is available in the Studyinfo.fi programme description.
+After the application period and possible entrance exams are over, the universities you’ve applied to will process your application and make a final admission decision.
+Information on the admission decision schedules is available in the Studyinfo.fi programme description, and on the universities' own admissions pages.

 Once you have been accepted as a student, you will receive an official letter of admission from the institution in question.
 Follow the guidelines given by the university to confirm your study place.
 Note that you can only accept one study place per term, even if you receive several offers.